Thursday, January 11, 2024

 Place dough in an oiled bowl, cover with plastic wrap and rise in a warm place until doubled, about 1 hour or so.
 To speed up rise.
 Place a damp kitchen towel in the microwave on high for 1 minute, then place dough to rise in the microwave.

 Once the dough has doubled, turn out onto a lightly floured surface and cut into 15 pieces.
-Roll each piece into a ball (place in the cup of your hand and roll on the countertop) and place in an oiled 9x13-inch baking pan.
+Roll each piece into a ball (pull and fold 1st like King Arthur pan rolls and then roll in hand into smooth ball) and place in an oiled 9x13-inch baking pan.
 Cover with plastic wrap and rise 30-60 minutes until puffed.
 Do not over-proof.
+(Or grease a piece of saran wrap and place over top of pan.
+Refrigerate up to 24 hours.
+Place at room temperature for about 1 hour or until doubled in size.)
+(1 hour because of altitude)

 Bake at a 375-inch pan for 23-25 minutes or until tops are golden brown.
 Immediately brush with melted butter and set at room temperature to cool.

-May heat up in the oven and is freezer friendly.
+May heat up in the oven 300-degrees wrapped in foil for 10-12 minutes and is freezer friendly.

 No comments: